taybro23/AboveBoard_MS4/README.md

 **HTML files**

 checkout.html
 - Displays the final checkout page to the user.
-They can view their order via a summery, and complete a form with their personal details on so they can have the product/s delivered to them.
+They can view their order via a summary, and complete a form with their personal details on so they can have the product/s delivered to them.
 This is where they will be asked to input their payment information, and once the “Complete Order Securely” button has been clicked, payment will be taken and the order processed.
 A warning note is placed below this button to warn users of this.

 checkout_success.html
 - This is a confirmation page, and one that will be shown to the user upon successful completion of an order.
 Here will be the order confirmation summary, with all of the details of the order and the personal details the user put in on the page prior.